Emon-Ahmed/Education-Care-Website/README.md

 ## Features
 List The Ready Features Here:
-- Features 1.
-- Features 2.
-- Features 3.
+- You Can Find Best Books Here
+- With Cheap Rate
+- Also You Can Easily Navigate The Navbar.

 ## Technologies Used
 - React (JavaScript library) - version 17.0.2
 - Font Awesome - version 5.15.4
 - React Bootstrap - version 2.0.0-rc.0
+- FontAwesome - version 4

 ## Acknowledgements